Western Airways: Norman Edgar (Western Airways)

 In 1937 the company started Western Airways Aero Club, teaching many pupils to fly.
 Edgar also gained a contract with the Army for night flying for anti-aircraft practice.
 This meant equipping Weston Airport with lighting, including floodlights, and a control tower.
 Many of the company's aircraft were fitted with radios, and operations got underway by the end of April.

 At first, aircraft engineering and maintenance had been performed by outside contractors in a hangar at Weston.
 With the growth of activity, it was decided to do this work in-house and in October 1937 an ex British Airways chief engineer, Freddy Jeans, was hired to oversee this work.
 An Air Training School was started by Western Airways to train engineers to work there.

 Up to now, despite all its activity, the airline had failed to make a profit.
 On 10 July 1937, Louis Strange, a director of Straight Corporation, diverted to Weston during the annual air race from London (Heston) to Cardiff (Pengam Moors, which had been renamed from Splott).
-Seeing all the activity at Weston may have had an influence on the Straight management, who intended to get into the airline business, and in January 1938 the Straight Corporation bought a controlling share in Norman Edgar (Western Airways) Ltd, renaming it Western Airways Ltd. It was then operating the highest frequency of flights of any airline in the world: 58 services a day.
+Seeing all the activity at Weston may have had an influence on the Straight management, who intended to get into the airline business, and in January 1938 the Straight Corporation bought a controlling share in Norman Edgar (Western Airways).
+It was then operating the highest frequency of flights of any airline in the world: 58 services a day.
 At the same time, Western Air Transport was renamed Straghtways Ltd.

 On 10 August 1938, Norman Edgar left the company in some acrimony after he alleged that some of its pilots were flying while drunk.
 An unfair dismissal claim ran on into 1940.
 (Note: Edgar went on to work in the Air Transport Auxiliary (ATA), going to the USA to recruit women pilots for the organisation.
-In 1946 he became a vice president of Helicopter Air Transport Inc, the world's first commercial helicopter operator.
+In 1946 he became a vice president of Helicopter Air Transport Inc., the world's first commercial helicopter operator.
 He died in Nova Scotia, Canada in 1983.)
+Norman Edgar (Western Airways) was renamed Western Airways Ltd. on 18 October 1938.

+Western Airways

 With airport lighting in place for the Army contract, the airline wanted to start night passenger operations, principally for the Cardiff air ferry route.
 The Air Ministry demanded further work, mainly the lighting of nearby electricity pylons and the cables between them.
 All four runways were also lengthened, and once the work at Weston and Pengam Moors had been approved, the first British commercial night service began.
 The event, on 2 October 1938, was covered live by BBC reporters, and famous aviators Arthur Whitten Brown and Jim Mollison were at Cardiff to meet the incoming Rapide.